wanjee/ShuweeAdminBundle/src/Resources/doc/types.rst

     ->addField('id', 'text', array('label' => '#'));

 Field value is escaped and truncated (80 chars) by default.
-Option will come later to

 You will need to register default Symfony Twig extensions in your main config file to be able to use this type